sublimecoder/accredible-ruby/README.md

 An example digital certificate and badge can be viewed here: https://www.credential.net/10000005

 This gem wraps the Accredible API in Ruby for easy integration into projects.
-Full API documentation can be found here: http://docs.accrediblecredentialapi.apiary.io/
+The full REST API documentation can be found here: http://docs.accrediblecredentialapi.apiary.io/

 We forked the original by sublimecoder so that we can provide updates without interfering with their active usage.
 This repository and gem are the officially maintained Ruby wrappers for Accredible.